gyselroth/balloon-client-desktop/README.md

 ## Features

-* NodeJS application which is compatible with all popular operating systems including (MacOS, Windows and Linux)
+* NodeJS application which is compatible with all popular operating systems including (OS X, Windows and Linux)
-* Synchronize your whole cloud with your desktop!
+* Synchronize your cloud with your desktop!
 * Multilangual (And locale based)
-* HTTP basic authentication and/or support for multiple OpenID-Connect provider
+* HTTP basic authentication and/or support for (multiple) OpenID-Connect provider
-* Intergrated auto-update mechanism
+* Integrated auto-update mechanism
 * Superfast and operates in the background
 * Settings/Status available via tray
 * Support for unlink/link instances from multiple balloon server/accounts